zachflower/marquee/README.md

 ### Step 1: Create a New Directory

-Marquee is designed to work on a brand new repository.
+`</marquee>` is designed to work on a brand new repository.
 Because we are manipulating history, it is a *really bad* idea to use this on an existing repository.